What is Lark Camp?

 Lark Camp T-Shirts!

 Each year, we have a special Lark Camp t-shirt, created for us by long-time Lark camper and designer, Jack Gilder.
-This year’s t-shirt is no exception to the marvelously quirky designs.
-Order t-shirts when you register and pick them up at camp.
+This year’s illustration was created by Stuart Mason for 2021.